bootchk/solarRadioFirefly/readme.md

 Start the build:  click on the hammer icon, or choose *Project>Build All*

-The project uses libraries and headers from nother projects.
-You might need to build that project and copy the library and header into this project.
+The project uses libraries and headers from other projects.
+You might need to build those projects and copy the libraries and headers into this project.
 If you are using a version of the NRF\_SDK other than v12, you might need to build the libraries on that base.

 Debugging
 -